 4. During commissioning, measure the cell voltage of the pilot cells and after commissioning, measure the cell voltage and surface temperature of each cell and log this data in the commissioning report along with the time.

-The electrolyte temperature must not exceed 55 °C; if necessary, the charge operation must be interrupted, until the electrolyte temperature drops below 45 °C.
+The surface temperature must not exceed 55 °C. If necessary, the charge operation must be interrupted, till the temperature drops below 45 °C.